techidaily/site-facebook/source/_posts/facebook-video-annoyance-solutions-to-get-them-playing.md

 ### 2\.
 Turn Off Data Saver Mode on Facebook

  Users on a limited data plan prefer saving their internet data.
-Data saver is regarded as one of the[most convenient Facebook features](https://www.makeuseof.com/facebook-app-settings-worth-trying/) .
+Data saver is regarded as one of the [most convenient Facebook features](https://www.makeuseof.com/facebook-app-settings-worth-trying/) .
 But since it consumes less internet, most high-resolution videos fail to load.

 To turn off data saver in the Facebook app: